paul-hammant/SvnMerkleizer/README.md

 permissions for directories/files, whereas Subversion does.
 Perhaps Git will deliver on all of these in the fullness of time.
 Or a successor takes over that's not objectionable to the Git intelligentsia.

-That said, I'm willing to say that Git i a near perfect history retaining Merkle tree.
+That said, I'm willing to say that Git is a near perfect history-retaining Merkle tree.

 # Alternatives to SvnMerkleizer